RishikaMan/LearnGerman/NumbersExercise.md

+<a href="index.html">Home</a>
+<a href="GreetingsandGoodbyes.html">Greetings</a>

 <body>
 <h1> Exercise 1 </h1>

 <p> On this page you can test how much of the numbers on the page previously you have learnt.
-Below there is a memory game in which you need to match up the german words for the numbers shown on the cards correctly. </p>
+Below there is a memory game in which you need to match up the german words for the numbers shown on the cards correctly.
+When you are finished click on the link to the Greetings page above to move on to the next topic.  </p>

   <hr>